Natural gas vehicle: China

-China had 450,000 NGV's and 870 refueling stations as of 2009.
+China had 450,000 NGVs and 870 refueling stations as of 2009.
 China in 2012 had 1 million NGVs on the roads, 3 million forecasts for 2015, and over 2000 stations (CNG and LPG), with plans for 12,000 by 2020.
 Currently, China leads the World with 5 million NGVs China also has a lot of vehicles running of Petrol blended with Methanol as M15 and M85.

 South Korea

 For the purpose of improving air quality in the metropolitan area of Seoul, CNG buses were first introduced in July 1997.
 By 2014, all Seoul buses were operating on CNG.
 Hyundai motor developed a CNG hybrid bus with 34.5% more-fuel efficiency and 30% lower pollution compared to CNG buses.
 As a result, the Seoul city government plans to change to CNG hybrid buses for 2,235 low-bed disabled-friendly CNG buses in Seoul.

 CNG buses are operating in other major South Korean cities like Busan, Daegu, Daejeon, Gwangju and Incheon.